-But, he did say to have faith in him, which I can do.
+Yet, he did say to have faith in him, which I can do.
 Or, at least…I may certainly try.

 After a time, at last, we reach the first hallway we traversed, and then finally into the entrance, down the most dreadful flight of stairs of them all.
-As we go down, and I nearly collapse, I notice the phantoms do not follow us down the steps, into the pure darkness—strangely enough, from what I have heard about phantoms.
+As we go down and I nearly collapse, I notice the phantoms do not follow us down the steps, into the pure darkness—strangely enough, from what I have heard about phantoms.

 Hikaru and I proceed down the stairs, the sound of our walking reverberates outwards into the inky blackness.
 We at last reach the bottom as I nearly reach my limit.
-I look behind me, although I know it is a poor idea.
+I gaze behind me, although I know it is a poor idea.
 It is not to be sure the phantoms have stayed behind, though luckily it appears their specters have now disappeared.
 Rather, it is born of an urge I cannot explain—

-I gaze up to the tapestry of Lady Sun, her sky blue eyes shooting lighting into my soul.
+I gaze up to the tapestry of Lady Sun, her Sky blue eyes shooting lighting into my soul.
 I take a deep breath at the unnerving image, and turn around as we step outside into the courtyard, into the damp dusk air.
 We still remain close, hugging the other’s side as we step through the courtyard and across the slippery, lonely bridge.
 Hikaru leads us into the woods, and soon finds an overhang where the ground is not quite so wet.